This article is part of a series on Song Alerts.

 Get a quick download by watching this video or read on in this three-part article series to learn all the details.

-With Tether and Futuri Mobile, listeners can sign up to receive an email, SMS text, or tweet when their requests are about to play on the air.
+With Tether and Futuri Mobile, listeners can sign up to receive an email, SMS text, or tweet (Tether-only) when their requests are about to play on the air.
 This system is shared across the Futuri system, so users can manage all of their song alerts on any platform, and the same alert message templates are sent to users regardless of which product was used when signing up for the alert.

 Nielsen has verified that song alerts drive rating growth.
 Some key points from our study with Nielsen: